robinsax/canvas/docs/code/canvas.controllers.md

 The GET request method handler.

-By default raises an exception that causes a 405 response code to be returned to the client.
+By default raises an exception that causes a `405` response to be returned to the client.

 #### get_components(self, ctx)

 Return all components that that didnt raise an exception when their `check()` method was called with the current request context.

 #### post(self, ctx)

 The POST request method handler.

-By default raises an exception that causes a 405 response code to be returned to the client.
+By default raises an exception that causes a `405` response to be returned to the client.

 ### Page(Controller)
 The base page class implements template rendering for GET requests, dependency management, and supporting features.
 #### Methods
 #### \_\_init__(self, route, title, dependencies=[], library_dependencies=[], template=None, template_params={}, description=Fast, customizable websites and web applications)
 + *route*:  The route for this controller, relative to domain root.